peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 absorption and scattering.
-Both of these processes are wavelength-dependent, but while scattering is determined by Rayleigh scattering, Mie theory and geometric optics, in order to fully determine absorption we need to know the specifc absorption lines of radiatively active gases.
+Both of these processes are wavelength-dependent, but while scattering is determined by Rayleigh scattering, Mie theory and geometric optics, in order to fully determine absorption we need to know the specific absorption lines of radiatively active gases.

 Absorption spectrum of gas molecules can have immensely complicated structure, and one needs a very large amount of information to describe the structure fully.
-Additionally, smooting the curve by averaging out the details is of little use in calculation of transmittance due to saturation at wavelengths where absorption is strongest (line centers).
+Additionally, smoothing the curve by averaging out the details is of little use in calculation of transmittance due to saturation at wavelengths where absorption is strongest (line centres).
-This chapter discusses the pysical basis of absorption by gases, while Chapter\ \ref{chap:approximate-solutions-of-the-rte} introduces approaches to overcoming this problem.
+This chapter discusses the physical basis of absorption by gases, while Chapter\ \ref{chap:approximate-solutions-of-the-rte} introduces approaches to overcoming this problem.

 Spectroscopic data of absorption lines of gases are available from spectroscopic databases.
 One of the most comprehensive databases is HITRAN[^hitran] [@rothman2009].
-For gases where continuum absorption is imporatnt, one needs to use an additional model such as MT_CKD produced by AER [@mlawer2012], which includes continuum absorption of water vapor, nitrogen, oxygen, carbon dioxide and ozone.
+For gases where continuum absorption is important, one needs to use an additional model such as MT_CKD produced by AER [@mlawer2012], which includes continuum absorption of water vapour, nitrogen, oxygen, carbon dioxide and ozone.

 [^hitran]: \url{https://www.cfa.harvard.edu/hitran/}.
-The HITRAN database can be browsed conventiently at ‘HITRAN on the Web’ (\url{http://hitran.iao.ru}).
+The HITRAN database can be browsed conveniently at ‘HITRAN on the Web’ (\url{http://hitran.iao.ru}).

 Types of Transitions